What Does Waking Up With Numb Hands Mean?

 Do you ever find yourself waking up with a tingling sensation running through your hands, fingers, or wrist?
 Or feel any sort of sharp pain in your wrist?
 Maybe it’s the middle of the night and you’ve realized your hands are suddenly numb or your fingers feel swollen… what does this mean?

 If you have ever asked yourself, “Why do my hands go numb?” you are not alone.
 Waking up with numb hands is not uncommon.
 Your hands are full of nerves that travel through “tunnels.”
 When we bend joints, these tunnels are slightly compressed, becoming narrower.
 If we keep these joints bent for too long, a nerve known as the “median nerve” may become pinched while it’s traveling through the carpal tunnel in our wrist.
 There is not enough blood circulation for these nerves to travel freely or function properly while in this squeezed position, potentially causing you to wake up with numb hands or wrist pain.

 This nerve compression leads to many symptoms you may be experiencing, such as tingling hands, waking up with numb hands, pain in your fingers, or the sensation of your fingers being swollen.
 Or, if the elbow is bent instead, this has a similar effect as a pinched nerve.
-Instead of the “median nerve”, the bent elbow may pinch the “ulnar nerve,” causing similar symptoms (especially in certain fingers such as the pinky finger or ring finger).
+Instead of the “median nerve”, the bent elbow may cause ulnar nerve compression, causing similar symptoms (especially in certain fingers such as the pinky little finger or ring finger).